Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Makkusu realizes that even if he makes it into the tournament he won't be of much help since he can't go into a BurstDrive mode.

-		He finds a hole in the ground left by Minia in it is old cyber.tech this is just what he needs to compete on even grounds
+		He finds a hole in the ground left by Minia in it is old cyber.tech this is just what he needs to compete on even grounds (exposition opportunity)
 	- Minia helps Makkusu who is bullied

 		Akia tells haha look at Makkusu trying to get buff you think that just because you are geting in shape you will become a cybervator. lets see what you got.